-One of the requirements of maintaining an LLC or corporation in Vermont is filing an Annual Report.
+One of the requirements of maintaining a Limited Liability Company (LLC) or corporation in the state of Vermont is filing an Annual Report.
 The Annual Report is used to confirm and update the company’s information each year with the Secretary of State.

 The report asks for information such as:

 - Name and address of the officers, directors, members, and/or managers

 Processing is done 1 business day when filing online or 7-10 business days when filing by mail.

 The Annual Report filing fee for a Vermont Corporation is $45, and the LLC is $35.

 Corporations – Annual Reports for Vermont Corporations are due 2.5 months after the end of their fiscal year.
 Most Corporations use the calendar year as their fiscal year, meaning the end of their fiscal year is December 31st.
 For example, if your Corporation uses a calendar fiscal year, the Annual Report would be due by February 15th.

 LLCs – Annual Reports for Vermont LLCs are due 3.5 months after the end of their fiscal year.
 Most LLCs also use the calendar year as their fiscal year, meaning the end of their fiscal year is December 31st.
 For example, if your LLC uses a calendar fiscal year, the Annual Report due date would be March 15th.

 The Secretary of State’s office sends a reminder in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 Annual Report Filing ServiceIf you would rather use a service that guarantees the annual report is filed on-time, check out the annual report filing service through Northwest.